 Executive Producer for RareNoiseRecords : Giacomo Bruzzo

 Jamie Saft is a virtuoso pianist, keyboardist, producer, and composer from NY.
-His work has been featured with Beastie Boys,
+His work has been featured with Iggy Pop,

-Bad Brains, The B-52's, John Zorn, John Adams, Laurie Anderson, Donovan, Antony and the Johnsons, and more.
+Beastie Boys, Bad Brains, The B-52's, Roswell Rudd, John Zorn, John Adams, Laurie Anderson, Antony & the Johnsons, and more.
 He scored the Oscar-nominated "Murderball" and Sundance winner "God Grew Tired Of Us."
-(Photos: Profile-Michael Bloom Photography c.
-2017, and Banner-Vin Cin c.
+(Photos: Michael Bloom Photography c.
+2017 and Vin Cin c.
 2015)....more